kluzny/ada/README.md

 ## Memories

 You can add custom context to the various personas using the `memories` directory.
 Files are organized by persona name and loaded alphabetically after the core system prompt.
 Memories use the `system` role.
 The exact `system` behaviour is determined by the specific model you are using.
 Memories are read as plain text, but your LLM may support text, markdown, json or other file formats.
+Memories are hot reloaded based on which persona is active.

 ```bash
 # ./memories/default/001_important_stuff_to_always_place_in_context.txt